-Because of the potential fall distance and great mass of the defective part(s), consequences of this possible failure were assessed to likely be severe to the average vehicle in this area.
+Considering the potential fall distance and mass of the defective part(s), consequences of this possible failure were assessed to likely be significant (based on assumed damages and repair costs to the average vehicle in this area).

 Based on the categorization of the above risk factors, this tree is currently presenting an overall moderate risk (see Appendix C for matrices).